gringer/shiny_cell_browser/README.md

     - Multiple datasets can be configured in the same browser.
     - The browser-level config includes the browser title and url link
     - The dataset-level config options are listed below:
+      - `group`: the dataset group (for categorising different datasets in the same application).
       - `name`: the dataset name.
       - `file`: the `.rds` file path.
       - `cluster`: the name of the column to use for labelling cell clusters, usually used to describe cell types.